-To tackle the complexities associated with comprehending the context of input fields, we introduce a novel approach that converts the form's DOM tree into a graph structure, termed the Form Entity Relation Graph (FERG).
+To tackle the complexities associated with comprehending the context of input fields, as discussed in section 2, we introduce a novel approach that converts the form's DOM tree into a graph structure, termed the Form Entity Relation Graph (FERG).
 The goal of this graph is two-fold: first, it enhances the contextual information of each individual input field, second, it captures information pertaining to how relevant form entities are to each other and provides a quantitative score of the relevance.